szhu/editnib/README.md

 # editnib

-Want to edit compiled nibs?
+Want to edit "compiled" nibs?
 (They're not really compiled.)

 This script follows the method described by these articles: